ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 - UX_IMPROVEMENTS/and also, using skeuomorphic iconography these days is a pretty difficult thing to do right.
 I would absolutely wholeheartedly recommend switching all your icons/images to use a single cohesive "iconfont", such as FontAwesome
 -
 ##### APP:
-- FEATURE/Create CLI interface /nick [username] /ping [username] /upload (will open your file browser of choice)
+- FEATURE/Create CLI interface within the gui : missing commands : /nick [username] /upload /quit /destroy /rss [user|all]
 - FEATURE/Create Named rooms (remove the uuid check and restrict the create rooms api endpoints.)
 New subdomain will be encrypted, neat (room familly.example.com, room friends.exmple.com)
 - FEATURE/make a solution to use dynamic dns + let's encrypt for single room (does this already work? need to test)
 - FEATURE/create api for expert users that want to manage their encryption